Fort Myers, FL Solar Panels

 Florida Solar Incentives

-Fort Myers homeowners have access to several meaningful solar incentives in Florida that can help reduce the overall cost of going solar.
+Fort Myers homeowners have access to several solar incentives in Florida — some statewide, others tied to specific utilities or cities.

-Note: The 30% federal residential solar tax credit is no longer available for new installations.
-However, state incentives remain.
-Homeowners who lease through Palmetto’s LightReach program benefit from Palmetto handling the commercial Investment Tax Credit, with savings reflected in lower monthly payments.
+The federal residential solar tax credit is no longer available for new installations.
+For homeowners who lease through Palmetto’s LightReach program, Palmetto applies the commercial tax credit on its end and passes those savings through as lower monthly payments.

 | Incentive | Type | Description | Source |